The contents of this section come from http://kingdomhearts.wikia.com/wiki/Kingdom_Hearts_II_Final_Mix.

 - The World That Never Was changes:

-- Xigbar changes his gun movement when attempting to snipe you from above.
+- Xigbar has a different animation when attempting to snipe Sora from above.

 - Addition of Critical Mode:

-- Compared To Standard and Proud, enemies inflict twice the damage, except for the Mushroom XIII who inflict 1.25× the damage
+- Compared to Standard, enemies inflict twice as much damage, with the exception of the Mushroom XIII, whom inflict 1.25× damage

 - Roxas's initial AP is 50